kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 ## Summary ##

 We're now at the state where we have the knowledge to deploy most software we'd develop into a Kubernetes cluster.
-Googling and reading documentation will still be necessary, as always, but we can confidently move from our own local Kubernetes cluster and start using Google Kubernetes Engine.
+Googling and reading the documentation will still be necessary, as always, but we can confidently move from our own local Kubernetes cluster and start using Google Kubernetes Engine.
 [Part 3](/part3)